Department of Biology

 Prehealth Students

-The Biology major as well as the ECB, NB, and SBB specializations satisfy all premedical recommendations except for biochemistry and the second semester of organic chemistry.
+The Biology major as well as the ECB, NB, and SBB specializations satisfy all premedical recommendations except for biochemistry and the second term of organic chemistry.
 The CMG specialization satisfies all premedical recommendations except for biochemistry.
 These additional courses can easily be built into a student’s schedule (and biochemistry will count as an elective for the Biology, CMG, and NB majors).
 Prehealth students should discuss course recommendations with an advisor in the Pre-Professional Advising office (100 Bay State Road, Room 428) as well as with a Biology advisor as early as possible.

 Study Abroad Programs for Biology Students